-Eric Hallenbeck enters his fourteenth season as head coach of Garrett College’s baseball program.
-His fourteen-year record is 290-368-2.
-The Lakers have made the Region XX playoffs every year under Hallenbeck, including a final four appearance in 2015 with a 31-21 record.
-While at Garrett Hallenbeck has coached one first team All-American, one Academic All-American, eleven first team All - Region XX players, four All - District players, three first team All – MDJUCO players and two Rawlings Big Stick Award winners.
+Eric Hallenbeck enters his sixteenth season as head coach of Garrett College’s baseball program.
+His fifteen year record is 342-422-3.
+The Lakers are coming off back to back final four appearances.
+In 2018 the Lakers were the last seed in the tournament and upset the #5 seed and #4 seed to make the final four while upsetting the #1 seed in the tournament.
+This past year as the #6 seed the Lakers defeated the #7 seed and upset the #3 seed to make the final four tournament again.
+Garrett College has made the Region XX playoffs every year with the Lakers making a final four appearance in 2015 with a 31-21 record.
+While at Garrett he has coached one first team All-American, one Academic All-American, eleven first team all-region XX players, four all district players, three first team MD Juco and two Rawlings Big Stick Award winners.

-Prior to Garrett, Hallenbeck served as an Associate Head Coach and top assistant for seven years at Frostburg State University.
-During his tenure at Frostburg State, he helped guide the team to a 205-102-1 overall record, while compiling a 54-19 Allegheny Mountain Collegiate Conference record.
-As FSU’s recruiting coordinator, the Bobcats won three AMCC Tournament Championships (1998, 1999, 2004), had 44 All-AMCC selections and four league Most Valuable Players.
+Prior to Garrett, Hallenbeck was served as an Associate Head Coach and top assistant for seven years at Frostburg State University.
+During his tenure at Frostburg State, he helped guide the team to a 205-102-1 overall record while compiling a 54-19 Allegheny Mountain Collegiate Conference record.
+As FSU’s recruiting coordinator the Bobcats won three AMCC Tournament Championships (1998, 1999, 2004), had 44 All-AMCC selections and four league Most Valuable Players.

 For nine years, Hallenbeck was the catching instructor for the Ripken Baseball School.
 In addition to his coaching duties, Hallenbeck also serves as the Assistant Coordinator of Athletics and is an adjunct faculty member.